ryanwalton57/FITR-Exporter/README.md

 1. Ask for a start date.
 2. Ask for an end date.
 3. Open Chromium.
-4. Let you log in to FITR manually.
+4. Let you log in to FITR manually in the browser if FITR asks.
 5. Wait until you press Enter in the command window.
 6. Export the workouts it can see.